Alfresco/alfresco-java-sdk/alfresco-java-rest-api/alfresco-java-rest-api-lib/README.md

 mvn -N -P generate clean generate-sources ${MAVEN_CLI_OPTS}
 ```

 And in the `generate-sources` phase the script `patch.sh` is executed.
-This script find and replace the needed configuration to generate the API.
+This script finds and replaces in the generated code configurations with the correct names and cleans unnecessary files.